How to Prepare to Exit Inpatient Rehab

 Your discharge team can help you to find out about the programs in your community.

 When people think about relapses, they often think about a moment when a person suddenly made a mistake and slipped back into addiction.
-In reality, a relapse is a process, and it can take a long time to complete it.
+In reality, a relapse is a process, too, and it can take a long time to get there.

 In an article produced by the American Bar Association, the authors say some 75 percent of people in recovery experience a relapse within the first year of that recovery.
 For most people, relapse is a process that begins with discomfort, pain, and a lack of adjustment.